Need To Know

 At the hotel

-Boutique, guest lounge with library, flatscreen TV, DVD player and film selection, PC with web access, and telescopes for ogling Uluru.
-In rooms: Bose CD sound system with iPod dock, air-conditioning, soft-drink minibar.
+Boutique, guest lounge with library, flatscreen TV, DVD player and film selection, and PC with web access.
+In rooms: sound system, climate control, free gourmet minibar with premium Australian wines.

 Our favourite rooms

 Longitude 131º’s tents are more luxury cabins draped in flowing white fabric than the canvas crash-pads the word suggests.
-Each is named after a celebrated Australian explorer or wilderness pioneer, and the walls are adorned with relevant memorabilia (cuttings, letters, sketches, etc).
+Bespoke furnishings include an organic-linen-draped Bailie bed, facing panoramic views of Uluru from floor-to-ceiling windows and each tent showcases indigenous artwork.
+Each tent is named after a celebrated Australian explorer or wilderness pioneer, and the walls are adorned with relevant memorabilia (cuttings, letters, sketches, etc).
 The tents are identical in terms of facilities but differ by location: 1 and 15 (aka ‘Sir Sidney Kidman and ‘Jane Webb’) are the most private as they’re set at either end of the resort, so very few people tend to wander past; 6, 7 and 8 (‘John Flynn’, ‘Ernest Giles’ and ‘William Christie Gosse’) have the most inspiring uninterrupted views of Uluru.